tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Environment/Environment/index.md

 ![environment](environment.png)

+!!! tip "Own Environment prefab"
+    If you would like to develop your own prefab `Environment` for *AWSIM*, we encourage you to read this [tutorial](../../../../../DeveloperGuide/Tutorials/AddANewEnvironment/AddAnEnvironment/).

+!!! note "AutowareSimulation scene"
+    If you would like to see how `Environment` with random traffic works or run some tests, we encourage you to familiarize yourself with the `AutowareSimulation` scene described in this [section](../../../DefaultExistingScenes/).

-Prefab `Environment` is used to create a point cloud (`*.pcd` file) needed to locate the `EgoVehicle` in the simulated *AWSIM* scene.
+Prefab `Environment` is also used to create a point cloud (`*.pcd` file) needed to locate the `EgoVehicle` in the simulated *AWSIM* scene.
 The point cloud is created using the [`RGL`](../../../ExternalLibraries/RGLUnityPlugin/) plugin and then used in *Autoware*.
 We encourage you to familiarize yourself with an example scene of creating a point cloud - described [here](../../../DefaultExistingScenes/).

 !!! tip "Create PointCloud (*.pcd file)"
     If you would like to learn how to create a point cloud in *AWSIM* using `Environment` prefab, we encourage you to read this [tutorial](../../../../../DeveloperGuide/Tutorials/CreateAPCD/).

-!!! tip "Own Environment prefab"
-    If you would like to develop your own prefab `Environment` for *AWSIM*, we encourage you to read this [tutorial](../../../../../DeveloperGuide/Tutorials/AddANewEnvironment/AddAnEnvironment/).

-!!! note "AutowareSimulation scene"
-    If you would like to see how `Environment` with random traffic works or run some tests, we encourage you to familiarize yourself with the `AutowareSimulation` scene described in this [section](../../../DefaultExistingScenes/).

 ### Architecture
 The architecture of an `Environment` - with dependencies between components - is presented on the following diagram.